CouncilofLorien/counciloflorien.github.io/docs/cards/T/the-tormented-earth.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > Magic.
-Sorcery.
-Playable on a sorcery-using character facing a non-automatic-attack.
+> > _Magic._ _Sorcery._ Playable on a sorcery-using character facing a non-automatic-attack.
 Cancels the attack or gives the attack -3 prowess, your choice.
 Unless he is a Ringwraith, character makes a corruption check modified by -4.
-Cannot be duplicated against a given attack.  "...as if...smitten with a shower of bolts and huge slingstones..." ---LotRVI
+Cannot be duplicated against a given attack. <br>_"...as if...smitten with a shower of bolts and huge slingstones..."_ ***---LotRVI***
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>